 Please Read Before Creating a Subdomain

-When you create a subdomain in cPanel, you will be asked to choose the name of the subdomain, the domain the subdomain is for and the location from which the new subdomain will load it's content.
+When you create a subdomain in cPanel, you will be asked to choose the subdomain's name, the domain the subdomain is for, and the location from which the new subdomain will load its content.

-If you have addon domains or parked domains for which you wish to have the same subdomain name but wish for those subdomains to load different content, then pay close attention to the Document Root field when creating a subdomain.
+If you have addon domains or parked domains in which you want to have the same subdomain name with different content, pay close attention to the Document Root field when creating a subdomain.

-This is very important because if you create blog.hostgator.com and blog.seohosting.com on the same cPanel, but leave the Document Root as the cPanel suggested location, both of your blog subdomains will load from the same directory of /public_html/blog and you will not have separate content for each subdomain.
+This is very important because if you create "blog.snappygator.com" and "blog.example.com" on the same cPanel and leave the Document Root fields as what the cPanel suggested, both of your blogs (subdomains) will load from the same directory of /public_html/blog.
+You will not have separate content for each subdomain.

-Furthermore, if you own several domains and wish to have a different blog set up for each domain that loads from the subdomain name blog, then you will have to change the document root of each domain that you set up.
+If you own several domains and wish to have a different blog set up for each domain that loads from the subdomain name "blog," you will have to change each domain's document root.

-To avoid this issue, when you create your new subdomain, make sure you set the document root to something other than /public_html/blog; instead, set it to something like /public_html/blog1.
-If you have done this correctly, then you will have more than one domain using blog as a subdomain, but both subdomains will be loading separate content.
+To avoid having duplicate document root directories when you create your new subdomain, make sure you set the document root to something other than /public_html/blog.
+Instead, set it to something like /public_html/blog1.
+If you have done this correctly, you will have more than one domain using "blog" as a subdomain, but both subdomains will be loading separate content.

 The image above shows that blog.snappygator.com and blog.example.com have their own document root directories, thus, making them display their own separate website contents.